Zero-field superconducting vortices and Majorana zero modes pinned by magnetic islands in correlated Rashba systems: Conclusions and outlook

-Our proposal and study is motivated by recent experiments in (i) FeTeSe iron-based SCs~\cite{JiaXinYin,QAHVexpEarly,QAHVexp} and (ii) in Pb systems deposited on top of Si(111) under the influence of magnetic islands~\cite{Cren,Menard}.
+Our proposal and study is motivated by recent expe\-ri\-ments in (i) FeTeSe iron-based SCs~\cite{JiaXinYin,QAHVexpEarly,QAHVexp} and (ii) in Pb systems deposited on top of Si(111) under the influence of magnetic islands~\cite{Cren,Menard}.
 When it comes to FeTeSe systems a zero-field so-called quantum anomalous vortex has been theoretically proposed~\cite{KunJiang} and experimentally observed~\cite{QAHVexpEarly,QAHVexp} in the case of Fe adatoms.
 These act as magnetic impurities in the antipodal limit than the one studied here.
 Indeed, such impurities have a cha\-rac\-te\-ri\-stic lengthscale $\rho_I$ which is smaller or similar to $\xi_S$.
 Despite this crucial difference, our prediction of a zero-field vortex in the regime $\lambda_L\gg\rho_I\gg\xi_S$, where $\lambda_L$ is the London penetration depth for the SC, is in overall agreement with the analysis of Ref.~\onlinecite{KunJiang}.
 In both regimes, it is the smallness of the Fermi energy that guarantees the simultaneous pinning of zero-field vortices and their partner MZMs.
 Although the requirements are similar, the two mechanisms are distinct.
-In Ref.~\onlinecite{KunJiang} the Caroli - de Gennes - Matricon and Yu-Shiba-Rusinov states are important for the stabilization of vortices and the emergence of MZMs.
-Here, instead, such in-gap states are not relevant, due to the extended nature of the magnetic element, which renders the emergence of zero-field vortices as a phenomenon which is tied to the bulk electrons of the SC.
+In Ref.~\onlinecite{KunJiang} the presence of Yu-Shiba-Rusinov states are important for the stabilization of vortices and the emergence of MZMs.
+Here, instead, such in-gap states are not relevant, due to the extended nature of the magnetic element, which renders the emergence of zero-field vortices as a phenomenon which is tied to the bulk electrons of the SC~\cite{CommentOnYSR}.
 Our analysis predicts that composite vortex-Majorana excitations can be pinned in iron-based SCs by magnetic islands.
-From an experimental point of view, realizing a zero-field vortex in these systems without the involvement of in-gap states other than the MZMs may provide a more solid basis for understanding such effects, while at the same time it can provide a fertile ground for a stronger degree of manipulability of MZMs.
+From an experimental point of view, realizing a zero-field vortex in these systems without the involvement of Yu-Shiba-Rusinov states may provide a more solid basis for understanding such effects, while at the same time it can provide a fertile ground for a stronger degree of manipulability of MZMs.
+At the same time, the smallness of the Fermi energy of the surface states of FeTeSe provides the unique opportunity to distinguish MZMs from Caroli - de Gennes - Matricon states, since these have an experimentally-resolvable energy splitting.
 As a matter of fact, an alternative way to pin such zero-field vortices in FeTeSe systems may be useful for resolving uncertainties that have arisen concerning the experimental interpretation of MZMs in FeTeSe~\cite{Milan,Freek}.